viash-io/website/download/components/md_url_checker/bash/Testfile.md

 # Test File

-This is a simple markdown file with some hyperlinks to test if the check_if_URLS_reachable component works correctly.
+This is a simple markdown file with some hyperlinks to test if the component works correctly.
 Some links to websites:

 - [Google](https://www.google.com)